-To tourists, Poland isn’t particularly well known for its landscapes.
+To tourists, Poland isn’t typically known for its mountain ranges.

 Unspoilt Nature in the Polish Mountains

-In the high Tatra’s every spring, the Crocus scepusiensis flower blooms and it’s truly a sight to behold.
+In the Tatra’s spring, the Crocus scepusiensis flower blooms, and are a sign that the days are getting warmer and longer.

-The Tatra National Park and Biesczady are also home to the European Lynx, but seeing one is as rare as hen’s teeth.
+The Tatra National Park and Biesczady are home to European Lynx.
+Seeing one is as rare as finding a hen’s tooth.

 Historical Polish Mountain Culture

-The people that are traditionally home to this part of their world have their own rich, vibrant culture.
+The people that are traditionally home to this part of their world have their own heritage and culture that sets them apart from other Slavic sub-cultures.

 Highlander Heritage and the Góral Ethos